 Poor leadership is one of the biggest issues of workplace conflict.
-One of the reasons is management’s failure to model right behavior.
-Research clearly shows that employees benefit from managers and leaders who model right behavior.
-While it is everybody’s job in a company to deal with conflict appropriately, much responsibility lies with senior leaders and management to implement a firm wide understanding of how conflict is handled.
+One of the reasons is management’s failure to model the right behavior.
+Research clearly shows that employees benefit from managers and leaders who model the right behavior.
+While it is everybody’s job in a company to deal with conflict appropriately, much responsibility lies with senior leaders and managers to implement a firm-wide understanding of how conflict is handled.
 Where senior leaders and managers model right behavior to employees at all levels, research shows that morale increases as does productivity and conflict decreases.

 Clashing egos and warring personalities are a large part of workplace conflict.
-In most companies these battles undermine productivity, affect a firm’s mission and can even cause permanent damage.
+In most companies, these battles undermine productivity, affect a firm’s mission, and can even cause permanent damage.
 However, where there are required training programs that are rooted in facilitative processes, employees at all levels are less likely to engage the ego.
 That does not mean the conflict will not arise.
-Of course it will.
+Of course, it will.
 It is human nature.
-But now, there is ingrained in the employee, manager or even senior leader, a new set of skills from which to draw.
+But now, there is ingrained in the employee, manager, or even senior leader, a new set of skills from which to draw.
 He or she can draw from it and feel secure that who is at the other end of the conflict will be drawing from it too.
 This is empowering and calming and encourages deeper personal growth and stronger relationships.
-Additionally, there is an innate sense of security in knowing that the company embraces a facilitative approach to conflict that has at its base policies that support a collaborative, fair and reasonable approach to resolution if they cannot do it on their own.
+Additionally, there is an innate sense of security in knowing that the company embraces a facilitative approach to conflict that has at its base policies that support a collaborative, fair, and reasonable approach to a resolution if they cannot do it on their own.

 This atmosphere is one where right moral behavior dictates actions and transforms the way the company handles conflict such that conflict is no longer seen as a negative.
 Now the company is in the driver’s seat because it has taken charge of the weakness within the ego by giving the human being behind the ego tools with which to handle its own or someone else’s need for attention or control and backed it with the company’s policy that an out of control ego will not drive conflict within this organization.